 We currently generate substantially all of our revenues under fee-based commercial agreements with Hess, including third parties contracted with affiliates of Hess.
 These contracts promote cash flow stability and minimize our direct exposure to commodity price fluctuations, since we generally do not own any of the crude oil, natural gas, or NGLs that we handle and do not engage in the trading of crude oil, natural gas, or NGLs.
 However, commodity price fluctuations indirectly influence our activities and results of operations over the long term, since they can affect production rates and investments by Hess and third parties in the development of new crude oil and natural gas reserves.
 As a result of the decline in crude oil prices beginning in late 2014, Hess reduced its rig count to two rigs in the Bakken during 2016.
 During this time, minimum volume commitments provided minimum levels of cash flows and the fee recalculation mechanisms under the agreements supported cash flow stability.
 During 2017, Hess increased its rig count in the Bakken to four rigs, and in the second half of 2018 increased its rig count to six rigs.
 The throughput volumes at our facilities depend primarily on the volumes of crude oil and natural gas produced by Hess in the Bakken, which, in turn, is ultimately dependent on Hess's exploration and production margins.
+Exploration and production margins.
 Exploration and production margins depend on the price of crude oil, natural gas, and NGLs.
 These prices are volatile and influenced by numerous factors beyond our or Hess's control, including the domestic and global supply of and demand for crude oil, natural gas and NGLs.
-Furthermore, our ability to execute our growth strategy in the Bakken will depend on crude oil and natural gas.
+Furthermore, our ability to execute our growth strategy in the Bakken will depend on crude oil and natural gas production in that area, which is also affected by the supply of and demand for crude oil and natural gas.